jennings/jennings.github.io/_posts/2017-06-17-converting-turbocharged.beanstalk-to-netstandard-pt1.md

 9 directories, 4 files
 ```

-Okay, so we've got one solution file with three csproj files.
+Okay, so I've got one solution file with three csproj files.

-That SampleApp is a WinForms project, so we're probably not going to be able to
+That SampleApp is a WinForms project, so I're probably not going to be able to
 convert it.
 I'll ignore it for now.

 ```